colinkingswood/colinkingswood.github.io/_posts/2017-02-19-Syntax-Highlighting.md

 ### Update  your HTML

-I added the Prism js and css files to the head of my HTML.
+I added the Prism js and CSS files to the head of my HTML.

 <pre>
 <code class="language-html">